 Start your engines with the film’s official trailer.

 Miles is a working-class Brit with the attitude of a classic ballbuster, a trophy case that could choke an elephant, and a penchant for putting the ‘smart’ in smartass.
-Once Ken’s autobody shop is shut down by the IRS for financial troubles, while his wife and adoring son worries about their financial future, he takes a meeting with Shelby and gets to work.
+Once Ken’s autobody shop is shut down by the IRS for financial troubles, his wife and adoring son worries about their future as a family.
+Ken takes a meeting with Shelby and gets to work.

 This is the story of two men who didn’t let reality get in the way of their dreams of the future.
 They built their dreams with their own bare hands and managed to write themselves into the pages of history while doing it.
 This is a film that aims to inspire audiences to build their own legacy by doing what they love, because opportunities to change your life don’t happen every day.